Dook97/samoro.st/content/blog/hello-world.en.md

 \end{aligned}
 \]

-Tak jo, to vypadá funkčně :) A co codebloky?
+That seems to be working :) Now how about some codeblocks?

 ```python
 def func(arg):